ravisuhag/portfolio/posts/fandom.md

 Maybe it was the emotion, the unpredictability, or just how the story of a team unfolds like a living drama.
 I started watching cricket again.
 And over the last few years, I began supporting RCB.
 Quietly, consistently.
 Not the loudest in the room, but deeply invested.

-Three years of cheering.
+Four years of cheering.
 Of disappointment.
 Of hope.
 And this year, finally, RCB won.

 For a team long defined by heartbreak, it felt like redemption.
 A dream realized.
 We believed the celebration would be like nothing else.
 A release of years of longing.
 A night to remember.